-We send home a parent questionnaire every year then summarise the results and feedback to parents.
+We send home a parent/carer questionnaire every year then summarise the results and feedback to our school community.
 This information helps to inform the school improvement plan.

 We complete an annual self-evaluation of our SEND provision and use this to develop an action plan to further improve our provision.